Omaha VA Ambulatory Care Center

 Our design of the Omaha VA Ambulatory Care Center draws on patriotic iconography to honor veterans.
 For example, the primary facade expresses the form of an American flag rippling in the wind.
 It combines sophisticated structural design with aesthetic composition to depict freedom.
 The western façade conveys honor using glass panes of different hues that evoke the ribbons awarded to service members.

 Selective limestone walls perform the duty of separating public spaces from secure clinical areas.
 The wall’s physical strength embodies security, while the limestone’s sedimentary layers reference periods of peace and conflict through which veterans have served.
 The stony composition reflects foreign soil tracked home.
+Although the limestone wall stands between clinical staff and sources of natural daylight, they can still intuitively experience the passage of time thanks to innovative electric lighting.
+The color-temperature changes throughout the day to emulate natural daylight, a first among VA healthcare facilities.

 Veterans Ambulatory Center Development Corporation